 The University of Westminster is the lead educational sponsor, working closely with City of Westminster College, with support from the St Marylebone Academy Trust and St Marylebone Teaching School Alliance.
 All recognised for their high standards and innovative education.

 ‘Household name’ industry partners have helped design what students learn, so that it is up to date and relevant.

-Each company will provide a series of ‘Business Challenge Projects’ to provide real work-life examples of projects actually underway in London.
-For all students, these projects will be aligned with their exam studies at KS4 and in the sixth form.
-This will help students to make links between theory and practice, as well as developing key work skills.
+Each company provides a series of ‘Business Challenge Projects’ to provide real work-life examples of projects actually underway in London.
+For all students, these projects are aligned with their exam studies at KS4 and in the sixth form.
+This helps students to make links between theory and practice, as well as developing key work skills.

 The UTC is accepting applications from pupils from across London and the south east.